Social Justice

 • Each year, RWU Law awards Public Interest Scholarships to students seeking a career in public interest and social justice work after graduation.

 • Through the Public Interest Loan Repayment Assistance Program (PILRAP), RWU Law provides high levels of support for our graduates pursuing careers representing low-income clients in non-profit offices.
-In its dozen-plus years of participation, the law school has awarded nearly $500,000 to qualified graduates.
+In its dozen-plus years of participation, the law school has awarded over $500,000 to qualified graduates.

 Recent News